 The governing body is responsible for seeking nominations for partnership governors, and for appointing them.
 Parents of pupils currently at the school, people employed to work at the school, or elected members or local authority employees connected with education cannot be appointed as partnership governors.

 Associate members are appointed by the governing body to serve on one or more governing body committee.
 They may also attend full governing body meetings.
-They are not governors and therefore do not have a vote in governing body decisions, but may be given a vote on decision made by committees to which they are appointed.
+They are not governors and therefore do not have a vote in governing body decisions, but may be given a vote on decisions made by committees to which they are appointed.

-Associated members should be appointed because of the specific expertise and experience they can contribute to the effective governance and success of the school.
+Associate members should be appointed because of the specific expertise and experience they can contribute to the effective governance and success of the school.
 The definition of associate member is wide.
 Subject to the disqualifications set out in the regulations, the governing body may appoint a pupil, school staff member, or any other person as an associate member so that they can contribute their specific expertise.

 This can help to address specific gaps identified in the skills of governing body members, and/or help the governing body respond to particular challenges that they may be facing.